laravelio/laravel.io/readme.md

 When you'd like to access the database, connect to host app.local port 3306 using the user/password root/password.

+After pulling down changes, ssh into the vagrant box and run the update_environment.sh script.

 ### Troubleshooting

 **I'm getting an error about running a 64bit VM on a 32bit machine**